magdalenarussell/microhomology/README.md

 # microhomology
-The goal of this project is to use model-based statistical inference to identify the extent of microhomology involvement for nucleotide trimming and ligation during V(D)J recomination of adaptive immune receptor loci.
+The goal of this project is to use model-based statistical inference to identify the extent of microhomology involvement in nucleotide trimming and ligation processes during V(D)J recomination of adaptive immune receptor loci.

 # Install
 Everything R 4.1.3 and/or Python 3.11.5 based.
 Python and R packages that are required can be installed via [miniconda](https://docs.conda.io/en/latest/miniconda.html):